themattrix/minecraft-cloud/README.md

 ```

 Configure your cloud provider with `<driver>.spec` and `<driver>.auth`.
-Default spec files are provided for Digital Ocean, Vultr, and OVH, as well as
+Default spec files are provided for Digital Ocean, Vultr, and Packet as well as
 an example auth file for each.